 I liked the Field Target reset-style targets but didn’t have space to setup a range with strings running all over the yard, the spinner style targets worked but I was looking for something a little more exciting.
 After a search I discovered “bell targets” and was intrigued.
 These metal targets were designed for the indoor sport of bell target shooting and have a small hole for a bull’s eye, when a pellet passes through the hole it rings a bell behind the face plat.
 These targets are quite complicated….
 I set out to build a better mouse trap.

-With an engineering background and lots of trial and even more error, I designed the “Cube Gong” target.
-The “Cube Gong” is four targets in one with 4 different sized bull’s eyes or “kill zones” - when a pellet passes through the hole it hits a bell behind the face plate.
+With an engineering background and lots of trial and even more error, I designed the “4-in-1 Bell Target System”.
+The “Bell Target System” is four targets in one with 4 different sized bull’s eyes or “kill zones” - when a pellet passes through the hole it hits a bell behind the face plate.

 These targets are not designed for any one specific discipline and could be used as practice for Field Target, Bench Rest, 10 meter, hunting or just plinking.